idatonui/Fake-News-Prediction/README.md

 ## Modeling
- Two models (Logistic Regression and ) were built and trained using the training dataset and CountVectorizer class from the sklearn library was used to convert the preprocessed text into feature vectors.
-Multinomial Naive Bayes Model and Support Vector Machine Model performance were used to compare it with the baseline model.
-The performance of the models was evaluated using accuracy, precision and recall.
+ Two models (Logistic Regression and LSTM) were built and trained using the training dataset and CountVectorizer class from the sklearn library was used to convert the preprocessed text into feature vectors.
+LSTM model was also tuned and the results were compared with the two models.
+The performance of the models was evaluated using accuracy.

 ## Model Evaluation

-1. The baseline Logistic Regression model achieved exceptional performance across all metrics, with accuracy, precision, recall, and F1-score all exceeding 99%.
-2. The Multinomial Naive Bayes model exhibited slightly lower performance compared to the baseline Logistic Regression model, with all metrics around 94.78%.
-3. The Support Vector Machine model demonstrated similar performance to the baseline Logistic Regression model, with all metrics reaching approximately 99.36%.
+- Logistic Regression:
+Accuracy: 99.53% (highest among the three models).
+- LSTM:
+Accuracy: 98.48% (second highest).
+- Tuned LSTM:
+Accuracy: 98.46% (slightly lower than Basic LSTM).

-- Both the baseline Logistic Regression and the Support Vector Machine models outperformed the Multinomial Naive Bayes model in terms of accuracy, precision, recall, and F1-score.
+- Logistic Regression performed the best in terms of accuracy.
-- Among these models, the Support Vector Machine model showed the most promising performance, matching or slightly surpassing the baseline Logistic Regression model across all metrics.
-- Therefore, based on the provided evaluation results, the Support Vector Machine model appears to be the better-performing model for the task of classifying fake news articles, followed closely by the baseline Logistic Regression model.
+- Basic LSTM and Tuned LSTM showed comparable results with slight variations.
+- Results suggest that traditional models like Logistic Regression can be more accurate than deep learning models in some cases.

+Logistic Regression, with a 99.53% accuracy rate, stands out as the best model for fake news detection among the evaluated models.
+Its high accuracy allows for precise identification and flagging of fake news, reducing false positives and negatives.
+By analyzing text-based features, Logistic Regression can quickly and effectively classify news articles as real or fake, making it a reliable choice for combating misinformation in real-time scenarios.
+This accuracy ensures robust content filtering and helps maintain information integrity.

 ## Limitations and Next Steps